ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/1-intro/_index.md

 Your main points of contact with the lab are the Automation Controller's web UI and **VS Code** in your browser.
 You'll use **VS Code** to:

-- open virtual terminals
+- Open virtual terminals

-- edit files
+- Edit files

 Now open **VS Code** in a new browser tab using the link from the lab landing page or this link (replace **\<N\>** by your student number and the **\<LABID\>**):